AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] customerGroupMismatch translate and guard against

 --- 20-3-2025 3:51
-- [ ] Taxes required error, should be allowed to have no taxes
 - [ ] Choose between customer or customer group
 - [ ]